tenshiemi/mentiras-english/08-la-pareja-ideal.md

 # La Pareja Ideal / Celos - The Ideal Couple / Jealousy

+**Sung by Dulce, *Emmanuel***

+Hey Emmanuel, I missed you so much
+I think I wrote you 300 letters and 200 poems
+*Really?
+Me too, do you want to hear one?*
+Yes
+*Here it goes*

 **Verse 1**
 *You are the thing my life
 That has given me everything